aiXpertLab/AI-Powered-Automatically-Customize-Cover-Letter/README.md

-# Automatically-Customize-and-Send-Cover-Letter-for-Each-Job-Post
+### AI-Powered Automatically Customize Cover Letter for Each Job Post
-AI Assistant Job Flow Automator: Automate Sending Out Cover Letter, Resume, Cold Email, and More
+AI Assistant Job Flow Automator.
+Automate tailor and prepare cover letter based on your own resume and the specific job description scraped from the job site.

 <div align="center">